mauricelam/ScrollMaps/README.md

 ## Contributing

 After checking out the source, build a development version using `grunt dev`.
-This will create an unpacked extension under `gen/plugin-10000` that can then be loaded into Chrome.
+This will create an unpacked extension under `gen/plugin-10000` that can then be loaded into Chrome as an unpacked extension.